titman/iScreenSaver/README.md

 > May I found some other amazing html file？

 Please enter [this page](https://github.com/titman/iScreenSaver/issues) to communicate together, or enter [CodePen](http://codepen.io/) search for your favorite animation.
-> What is the principle？
+> What is it principle？

 iScreenSaver load the html file using the deep optimization WebView, high performance and the number of frames have safeguard.